 - Every three months from 6 months.

-A food intolerance is an adverse reaction to a food, one of its ingredients or additives.
+Food intolerance is an adverse reaction to a food, one of its ingredients or additives.
 It differs from a food allergy in that there is no immune system involvement.
 Food allergies typically cause nonseasonal itching, especially around the head and face, swollen and inflamed areas on the face and ears, hair loss due to itching, vomiting, and diarrhea.

 A common food intolerance that many people have heard of is milk.
 This is because older kittens and adult mammals lack the enzyme necessary in order to digest the lactose in, which is the major sugar in milk.

 Avoidance of the food where possible.
 Once weaned, kittens and adult cats have no nutritional requirement for milk.
 If milk is not the culprit, it will be necessary to rule out other possible ingredients and the veterinarian may recommend a food trial, in which the kitten is fed one type of food (hypoallergenic), to see if symptoms resolve.
 If they do, the cat is then challenged, by re-introducing it to its normal food to see if symptoms return.

 Note: All young kittens MUST have milk in order to survive.
 The weaning process begins around 4-5 weeks of age, but prior to that, their only source of nutrition is milk.
 It is extremely important that you do not give a young kitten cow’s milk.
 The best possible milk is from the kitten’s mother.
 If the kitten is orphaned and a foster mother can’t be found for the kitten then the kitten will need to be given a specially designed kitten formula, which can be purchased from your veterinarian.
 Cow’s milk is fine for baby cows, but it is not suitable for kittens.